mapmeld/jsquil/README.md

 You can then return the value of these classical registers on each run of your program.

 # Want more JS and Quantum Computers?
-## Upgrade to <a href="https://github.com/mapmeld/quantum-quail">Quantum Quail</a>
+## Upgrade to <a href="https://github.com/mapmeld/quantum-peep">Quantum Peep</a>
-Goals: multi-platform, async quantum computing library written in TypeScript
+Multi-platform, async quantum computing library written in TypeScript

 ## Sample code